A-J-Bauer/VGauge/README.md

 &nbsp;

-### Multicolor

-This is the intended style for the gauge, giving the user visual feedback (at a glance) of the current state by using defined colors like: blue for 'too cold', green for 'all good', red for 'too hot'.
+This gauge gives the user quick visual feedback by using colors like: blue for 'too cold', green for 'all good', red for 'too hot'.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="images/multi_dark.svg">